biancaradulescu28/DevOps-React-Flask-PostgreSQL/README.md

 * **Pod Affinity**
 For the frontend pods I configured affinity rules requiring them to be scheduled on the same nodes as backend pods.
 This improves communication speed between the frontend and backend Using the In operator the label selector will match the values in the list of labels, in this case frontend.
 And ```requiredDuringSchedulingIgnoredDuringExecution``` ensures that the scheduling can not be ignored and if there are no nodes which respect the rules the pods will not start.
 * **Pod Anti-Affinity**
-I applied the podAntiAffinity for the Postgres database to keep pods with the postgres label on differenet nodes.
+I applied the podAntiAffinity for the Postgres database to keep pods with the postgres label on different nodes.
 This reduces the risk of losing all replicas of the database in case of node failure.
 ### Taints and Tolerations
 I tainted my second node using a NoSchedule effect so that pods without a matching toleration will not be scheduled on this node.
 ```
 kubectl taint nodes minikube-m02 key=db:NoSchedule
 ```
 Also in the database statefulset I added tolerations matching the key, value and effect with the taint and using the ```operator:"Egual"``` to specify how the toleration compares the key and value with the taint.
-Isolating the database on a dedicated node ensures it won't compoete for resources with other pods.
+Isolating the database on a dedicated node ensures it won't compete for resources with other pods.
 This leads to a more predictable and stable perfomance of the database
 ![Screenshot 2024-09-11 204453](https://github.com/user-attachments/assets/d417ddb1-8670-4a01-ad68-6d523c72d8cc)

 ## Health Checks and Application Lifecycle